openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * `credential_endpoint`: REQUIRED.
 URL of the OP's Credential Endpoint.
 This URL MUST use the `https` scheme MAY contain port, path and query parameter components.

 * `credentials_supported`: REQUIRED.
-A JSON object containing a list of key value pairs, where the key is a string identifying the credential type and the value is a JSON object conforming to the structure of the (#credential-metadata-object) which communicates the specifics around what the issuer supports for the given credential type.
+A JSON object containing a list of key value pairs, where the key is a string identifying the credential type.
+The value can be a JSON object or a URL of a page that contains a JSON object.
+The JSON object MUST conform to the structure of the (#credential-metadata-object).
+It communicates the specifics of the credential type that the issuer support issuance of.

 ### Credential Metadata Object

 The following defines the structure of the object that appears as the value to the keys inside the object defined for the `credentials_supported` metadata element.

-* `name`: REQUIRED.
-Display name for the credential.
+* `id`: REQUIRED.
+Identifier of a credential within a wallet.

 * `formats`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key is a string identifying the format of the credential and the value is a JSON object detailing the specifics about the support for the credential format.
+The following is a non-exhaustive list of parameters that MAY be included.
+    * `binding_methods_supported`: OPTIONAL.
+Array of case sensitive strings that identify how
+    * `proof_types_supported`: OPTIONAL.
+Array of case sensitive strings that identify

 * `claims`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key identifies the claim offered in the credential and the value is a JSON object detailing the specifics about the support for the claim.
+The following is a non-exhaustive list of parameters that MAY be included.
-This specification defines the OPTIONAL property of `mandatory` who's value MUST be a boolean which when set to `true` indicates the claim MUST be present in the issued credential.
+    * `mandatory`: OPTIONAL.
+Boolean which when set to `true` indicates the claim MUST be present in the issued credential.
 If the `mandatory` property is omitted its default should be assumed to be `true`.
+    * `type`: OPTIONAL.
+    * `display`: OPTIONAL.

+* `input`: OPTIONAL.

+* `display`: OPTIONAL.
+A JSON object containing information how to display a certain credential in a wallet.
+The following is a non-exhaustive list of parameters that MAY be included.
+    * `credential_name`: OPTIONAL.
+String value of how the Issuer wants the credential to be called when displayed in the wallet.
+    * `credential_issuer`: OPTIONAL.
+String value of how the Issuer wants the Issuer of the credential to be called when displayed in the wallet.
+    * `background_color`: OPTIONAL.
+String value of the color the Issuer wants to be used for background when credential is displayed in the wallet.
+    * `text_color`: OPTIONAL.
+String value of the color the Issuer wants to be used as for text in a displayed credential.
+    * `logo`: OPTIONAL.
+URL where the wallet can obtain a logo that Issuer wants to be used when credential is displayed in the wallet.
+        * `description`:
+    * `language`: OPTIONAL.
+    * `description`: OPTIONAL.

 The following example shows a non-normative example of the relevant entries in the OP metadata defined above